 - Math Learning Centre

 - Avoid reusing test/exams and similar assignments over various courses.
-Make it clear to students that they must obtain your permission before resubmitting any work previously submitted for another assignment or course.
+Inform students that they must obtain permission before resubmitting work previously submitted for another course or assignment.

 - Practice final exam protocols during course midterms and tests.

-- Require students to place all electronic devices (e.g., cell phones, pagers, smartwatches) either at the designated area in the classroom or securely in a clear, sealable plastic bag.
+- Require students to store all electronic devices (e.g., cell phones, earphones, smartwatches) in a designated area or a clear, sealable plastic bag

 - Clearly explain the consequences of failing to follow these rules.

-- Stress that starting an exam or test before the official start time or continuing to write after the allotted end time constitutes an academic offence.
+- Stress that starting an exam early or continuing to write after time is called is considered an academic offence.

 - Clearly delineate when peer collaboration is acceptable.
 Based on in-class experiences (e.g., labs, group work), students may have the impression that collaboration is permitted when completing equivalent assessments in a remote environment.
 Always make expectations for assessment completion clear.

 - Monitor relevant online resources.
-Instructors must anticipate that their assessment questions will be posted to third-party websites (Easy Edu, Chegg, etc.) and shared over social media.
+Instructors must anticipate that their assessment questions will be posted to third-party websites (e.g. Easy Edu, Chegg, etc.) and shared over social media.
 Instructors are encouraged to include copyright statements in their syllabi and bring copyright claims against websites hosting their course materials.

-- Be mindful of student stress levels and amenable to accommodations.
+- Be mindful of student stress levels and be amenable to accommodations.
 Students registered with Accessibility Services may require accommodations (e.g., additional time or multiple breaks) that can be challenging to implement in remote assessments.
 Instructors may contact Accessibility Services in advance (access.utm@utoronto.ca) and request assistance.
-Further information and advice on tests and other topics can be found here.

-- Open-book assessments do not necessarily prevent academic offenses, but instead can create the (mis)perception that it is fair to consult resources available online.
+- Open-book assessments do not necessarily prevent academic offences, but instead can create the misconception that it is fair to consult resources available online.
 Instructors must be explicit about what is allowed in assessments and advise students on the risks of engaging with unauthorized aids.

-- Randomization and versioning may help to reduce (and to identify) academic offenses but can be circumvented.
-Some cases involved students submitting answers to other versions of assessments, revealing that they had communicated with their peers (via, e.g., WhatsApp or Facebook) during the assessment period.
+- Randomization and versioning may help to reduce (and to identify) academic offences but can be circumvented.
+Some cases involved students submitting answers to other versions of assessments, revealing that they had communicated with their peers (e.g., using WhatsApp, Discord, or Reddit) during the assessment period.

 - Control the time that students have to complete assessments.
-A too-generous time window creates more opportunity for the assessment to be shared and circulated.
-It is a deterrent if the time it takes to communicate with peers or search for solutions online risks having sufficient time to complete the assessment.
+A too-generous time window creates more opportunity for the assessment to be circulated.
+A shorter time frame deters unauthorized assistance, as students risk running out of time if they attempt to communicate with others during the assessment.

 - Use strategies in Quercus Quiz features to support academic integrity, as appropriate

-.For example, break assessments into distinct time-limited parts with no returning to the previous part; this also allows for breaks to be inserted into long tests/exams; for example, two 50-minute sections separated by a 10-minute break.
+.For example, break assessments into distinct time-limited parts with no returning to the previous part; this also allows for breaks to be inserted into long tests/exams.
+For example, two 50-minute sections can be separated by a 10-minute break.
 Set a time limit for Quercus Quizzes, only allow 1 attempt, and do not let students see their responses until after everyone has completed the quiz.

 - Promote a culture of academic integrity from the beginning of the course.
 Instructors can set expectations around remote assessments and help students understand the importance of academic integrity for their own learning experience.
-Instructors can remind students about, and ask them to commit to, academic integrity guidelines by having the first question on the test consist of an academic integrity agreement.
-Having students collaborate on writing a student code of behaviour has also been employed.
+Instructors can remind students about the consequences of committing academic misconduct and ask them to familiarize themselves with the University's academic integrity guidelines.
+For example, the first question on the test can be a statement on academic integrity or asking students to collaborate on writing a student code of behaviour.

 - Consult the Teaching & Learning Collaboration and the UTM Library Quercus team webpages for assistance with remote assessments.
-Some resources include Instructional Technology Tools to Support Engagement and Community, Comprehensive Inclusivity and Inclusion Check, and Creating Pedagogically Comprehensive Exams for Online Delivery.
+Some resources include:

 Generative Artificial Intelligence in the Classroom